pluralsight/guides/draft/front-end-javascript/filter-components-in-angularjs/article.md

 - **Explanation**

     * `array` is to be sort.
-    * `expression` on which comparator predict the order of element.
+    * `expression` on which comparator predicts the order of element.
     * `reverse` the element order.